YashdalfTheGray/thing-doer/design/processor.md

 ### Unresponsive

 This state represents a node that has not checked into the state collection for the preconfigured health check time period.
 Once a node is considered unresponsive, the other nodes that have checked into the state collection will take over the job queue that was previously owned by the unresponsive node.

+## Health checks

+There is a health check period that the node reads from the runtime/startup configuration.
+This health check period specified how often the node checks back into the state collection, updates its own information and pulls new information about the rest of the processor nodes.

+If a node fails a configurable number of health checks, another node marks the node's state document status as "unresponsive" and it then has another health check period to respond.
+If the node fails to response, the job queue that the failed node is reponsible for is redistributed across all the other active nodes.